 - Long pants and shirts with sleeves.
-Pants may be loose fitting knit pants, sweats, and athletic pants. - Loose fitting shorts with pockets of a cargo, dress or golf style that reach to the middle of the knee.
-Athletic shorts are prohibited.
+Pants may be loose fitting knit pants, sweats, and athletic pants. - Loose fitting shorts with pockets of a cargo, dress or golf style that reach to the middle of the knee. - The following are prohibited: athletic shorts.